solidi/writing/80-the-ultimate-hot-wheels-legend.md

 This author presented evidence from the people who made the toys.
 Yes, the prank is linked, Mr. Hartman was there for toys.
 If for Hot Wheels, he died by the engine for a toy brand, its ultimate unspoken legend.

 Fellow Hot Wheels collectors, artists, and former engineers continue to tell this prank without acknowledgment.
-It's forever canon.
+It's forever canon without knowing what they relay.

 While the urine-air battery joke is rather crude, the storyteller gets laughs from their audience without ever mentioning the tragic incident of the beloved man.

-Those who tell the tale don't know what they relay.

 It is rare for a person to die by direct automobile engine failure.
 Of course, engines blow up.
 At least [one person was injured](https://www.youtube.com/watch?v=wE2kWLyzQZY&t=40s) through plexiglass in 2024.
 Sometimes, engine [tragedies happen](https://www.cnn.com/2001/US/07/30/fair.steam.explosion/).